Jeff Sessions denies Russia collusion, defends Comey firing

 Tuesday was Sessions’ first time in the witness seat since his confirmation hearing in February.

-Sessions' testimony came on the heels of Comey’s explosive testimony last week on Russia’s medding in U.S. elections and allegations that Trump tried to kill the investigation.
+Sessions' testimony came on the heels of Comey’s explosive testimony last week on Russia’s medding in U.S. elections and allegations that Trump tried to kill a related investigation.

-During Comey’s hearing he hinted at Sessions' role in the controversy.
+During Comey’s hearing, he hinted at Sessions' role in the controversy.

 “We were also aware of facts that I cannot discuss in an open setting that would make his continued engagement in a Russia investigation problematic,” Comey said.

 The Justice Department and Sessions himself have pushed back on such suggestions.
 Sessions also has faced questions from Democrats about why he was involved in recommending Comey's firing even after he recused himself from the Russia investigation.
-However, Sessions said Tuesday he had a duty to oversee the Justice Department and FBI.
+However, Sessions said Tuesday he had a duty to oversee the Justice Department and FBI, and a "fresh start" was needed at the FBI.

 He also said he has the right to defend himself.